Creatrix-Net/creatrix-net.github.io/_pages/contact.md

 layout: page
 title: Contact Us
 permalink: /contact/
 description: We value your feedback and are here to assist you with any questions or concerns you may have about Creative Net and our services.
-Please find our contact details below:
+Please find our contact details below
 nav: true
 nav_order: 10
 horizontal: false